googlearchive/android-instant-apps/aab-simple/README.md

 3. In Android Studio, build the bundle: `Build` > `Generate Signed Bundle / APK…` > `Bundle`

-4. In the Android Instant Apps tab on Play Developer Console, upload signed .aab.
+4. On the Play Developer Console, only upload this bundle once to the installed track.
+For the instant track, you can simply select "Add from Library" to import the already uploaded instant-enabled bundle.

 ## License